Coiot/cbr-main/src/albums/s4/Episode27.md

   - scene_number: 06
     scene_title: "Surf Wax South America"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene06.jpeg
-    narration: "<p>The sea is foaming like a bottle of beer,The Bora-Bora wave is coming but Tiwanaku ain’t got no fearAnd now the actual episode begins.
+    narration: "<p>The sea is foaming like a bottle of beer,</p><p>The Bora-Bora wave is coming but Tiwanaku ain’t got no fear</p><br/><p>And now the actual episode begins.
 Yeah those Tiwanaku antarctic cities may be fucked.
 There aren’t enough units here to take both, but with Bora-Bora in position Piquillacta should fall like Omo before it.</p>"
   - scene_number: 07
     scene_title: "Say it ain’t so"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene07.jpeg